-The goal of this retirement income strategy is to manage sequence-of-return risk (the risk of a large market decline early in retirement) while allowing your portfolio to grow and thus mitigating longevity risk (the risk of outliving your money).
+The goal of this retirement income strategy is to manage stock market risk while allowing your portfolio to grow and thus mitigating longevity risk (the risk of outliving your money).

 Bucket #1: The Short-term Bucket

-The short-term bucket is where you’ll keep the money you need within the next three to five years.
-This bucket should be highly liquid, risk-free, and readily available.
-Because this bucket is meant to provide stable income and Not Generate Growth, it should be invested in cash or cash equivalents (checkings, savings, CDs, or the G fund).
+The short-term bucket is where you’ll keep the next three or so years worth of TSP withdrawals.
+Because you’ll rely on this bucket for your income needs, it should be highly liquid, risk-free, and readily available.
+In other words, since this bucket is meant to provide stable income and Not Generate Growth, it should be invested in cash or cash equivalents, think checkings, savings, CDs, or the G fund.

-Once you’ve determined an appropriate balance, you’ll want to rebalance your portfolio regularly.
+Once you’ve determined an appropriate amount for the bucket, you’ll want to rebalance your portfolio regularly.
 So, as you spend cash, you’ll sell portions from your mid or long-term buckets to replenish the cash bucket.
 If stocks are up, you’ll likely want to refill from your long-term bucket, and if stocks are down, you’ll sell from your mid-term bucket.

 Bucket #2: The Mid-Term Bucket

+This bucket will typically hold 4 years’ worth of TSP withdrawals.
 Like bucket 1, the purpose of this bucket is income production and stability.
-However, the assets in this bucket are not required to be liquid or risk-free, although they should have low volatility.
+However, the assets in this bucket are not required to be liquid or risk-free, although they should be much safer than stocks.

-With a higher risk than the cash and cash-like assets in your short-term bucket, the assets in the mid-term bucket usually consist of high-quality fixed-income assets, such as bond funds (think F fund), real estate investments, and even high-quality dividend-paying stock funds.
-Unlike the assets in the short-term bucket, these assets will likely lose value during a downturn, yet they will generally be much more stable than those in the long-term bucket.
+With a higher risk than the cash and cash-like assets in your short-term bucket, the assets in the mid-term bucket usually consist of high-quality fixed-income assets, such as bond funds (think F fund).
+Unlike the assets in the short-term bucket, these assets will likely lose value during a downturn, yet they will generally be much more stable than the stocks in the long-term bucket.

-Again, assets from this bucket and your long-term bucket will refill bucket one as needed.
+Again, assets from this bucket and your long-term bucket will refill your short-term bucket as needed.
 Additionally, dividend and interest earnings can be diverted as an income stream to bucket one.

 Bucket #3: The Long-Term Bucket

 Lastly, we’ve reached the growth engine of the bucket strategy: the long-term bucket.
 The purpose of this bucket is to grow as much as possible.
-Whereas buckets one and two are meant to help protect your portfolio from sequence risk, this bucket helps protect you against the risk of outliving your money.
+Whereas buckets one and two are meant to help protect your portfolio from market risk, this bucket helps protect you against the risk of running out of money in retirement.

-The funds in this bucket won’t be needed for between seven and ten years.
+The funds in this bucket won’t be needed for seven or so years.
 Hence, the long-time horizon allows this bucket to be dominated by growth assets, such as small-cap stocks and growth stock funds.
 Since the remaining money will be held in this bucket, it will generally be the largest portion of the overall portfolio.

 Unlike buckets one and two, which had low risk with low returns, bucket three will have significantly more risk and growth potential.
-And though this bucket will see large swings in value due to market volatility, the long-time horizon means that you can rely on the first two buckets until bucket three recoups its value.
-Likewise, during strong stock market performance, you can trim bucket three to keep your total portfolio from becoming too equity heavy and divert the funds to the other buckets.
+And though this bucket will see large swings in value due to the ups and downs of the stock market, the long-time horizon means that you can rely on the first two buckets until bucket three recovers.
+Likewise, during strong stock market performance, you can trim bucket three and divert the funds to the other buckets as needed.